nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Introduction
-Welcome to ExecutivePro!
-ExecutivePro is an all-in-one solution for managing employees' information.
+Welcome to ExecutivePro, an all-in-one solution for managing employees' information.
 Are you tired of wasting time and energy on inefficient tasks?
 Do you want to streamline your HR processes and boost your productivity?
 Look no further!
 ExecutivePro is here to solve your problems.

-ExecutivePro (EP) is a **desktop app for Human Resource managers to manage their employee information, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-With EP, you can streamline your HR processes and save you from your tedious and mundane tasks.
+ExecutivePro is a **desktop app designed for Human Resource managers to manage their employee information, optimized for use via a intuitive Command Line Interface (CLI)** while still retaining the benefits of a Graphical User Interface (GUI).
+With ExecutivePro, you can streamline your HR processes and save you from your tedious and mundane tasks.
 So why wait?
 Don't miss out on the opportunity to bring your productivity to another level.
-Head over to [Quick Start](#quick-start) now and experience the game-changing benefits that EP can bring to your work!
+Head over to [Quick Start](#quick-start) now and experience the game-changing benefits that ExecutivePro can bring to your work!

 --------------------------------------------------------------------------------------------------------------------
 ## Using this Guide
-This guide walks you through the comprehensive features of **ExecutivePro**.
+This guide walks you through the comprehensive features of ExecutivePro.

-Do check out our [Introduction](#introduction) if this is your first time using **ExecutivePro**.
+Do check out [Quick Start](#quick-start) if this is your first time using ExecutivePro.

 Refer to the [Table of Contents](#table-of-contents) to easily navigate around different sections of the User Guide.

-If you require assistance in the setting up of **ExecutivePro**, head over to [Quick Start](#quick-start).
-If you have set up **ExecutivePro**, feel free to navigate to [Features](#features) to learn how to use the features we offer.
+If you have already set up ExecutivePro, feel free to navigate to [Features](#features) to learn how to use the features we offer.
-<div style="page-break-after: always"></div>

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents